-Westminster Briefing and The National Association for the Teaching of English (NATE) have devised this intensive, interactive and practical day of training for is for anyone involved in designing the English Curriculum for Key Stages 3 and 4.
-By the end of the day, delegates will have the knowledge and skills to review their own English curriculums, and the resources to develop what they offer in ways that inspire students, re-energise tutors and help secure the best outcomes.
+Join Westminster Briefing and The National Association for the Teaching of English (NATE) for an intensive, interactive and practical day of training to help teachers revitalise the English Curriculum for Key Stages 3 and 4.
+You will learn how to critically review your own English curriculums and what resources are used to inspire students, re-energise tutors and help secure the best learning outcomes.

 - Paul Clayton, Director, The National Association for the Teaching of English